Self-Defence

 Bash back

 Every single member of the LGBTQIA+ community has the right to safety and freedom from abuse.
 However, we live in a country that is increasingly hostile to queer people and people from all marginalised groups.
-The mission of Leeds Queer Self-Defence is to give queer people the knowledge, skills and confidence to defend themselves whenever they are threatened, and empower our community to fight back.
+The mission of BENT Collective’s Self-Defence classes is to give queer people the knowledge, skills and confidence to defend themselves whenever they are threatened, and empower our community to fight back.

 Our lead coach Zoë founded the class out of frustration over the fact that the vast majority of self-defence information seems to come from straight male ex-cops; in other words, people who have no experience being marginalised or vulnerable.
 We teach queer and trans-led classes based on our own experiences, and tailored to the needs of LGBTQIA+ people.